How to Test Your Car Battery: Expert Tips Revealed!

 2. Check the CCA Rating

-Compare the result with the battery’s CCA rating, which can be found on the battery label.
-If the test result is significantly lower than the rated CCA, the battery may be failing.
+Compare the result with the battery’s CCA rating on the battery label.
+The battery may fail if the test result is significantly lower than the rated CCA.

 Method 5: Battery Health Test with a Dedicated Battery Tester